autometrics-dev/diff-metrics/README.md

 # Autometrics Report

-This Github action will comment on Pull Requests to tell you how metrics are going to be affected.
+This GitHub action will comment on Pull Requests to tell you how metrics are going to be affected.

 The report tells you immediately if your new feature is well instrumented, and